VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

 VA home loans are government-backed mortgages insured by the U.S. Department of Veterans Affairs (VA), meaning the VA assumes some of the risk in the event a borrower defaults on their loan.
 Like other government-backed mortgages, VA loans are non-conforming and can’t be purchased by Fannie Mae or Freddie Mac.

 To finance with a VA loan, you must qualify for your Certificate of Eligibility (COE) as either a veteran, active-duty military service member or surviving spouse.
-Civilians typically can not qualify for these loans, as they are intended for current and former military members only.
+Civilians can’t qualify for these loans, which are intended only for current and former military members along with surviving spouses who meet certain eligibility requirements.

-What Are The Key Differences Between VA And Conventional Loans?
+What Are The Differences Between VA And Conventional Loans?

-Conventional loans generally have stricter lending requirements than VA loans and other government-backed loans – such as FHA loans and USDA loans – because lenders assume most of the risk with conventional loans.
+Conventional loans generally have stricter lending requirements than VA loans and other government-backed loans (FHA loans and USDA loans) because lenders assume most of the risk with conventional loans.

 Let’s take a deep dive into the different requirements for VA and conventional loans so you can decide which mortgage product is more suitable for your home buying needs and goals.